ADDRESS: 160 NW Jackson Avenue, Corvallis, OR 97330

 What do you enjoy most about owning a local, independent business in Corvallis?
 What excites or inspires you?
 Getting to name beers is way cool!
 We love working and living in Corvallis.
 The community is so supportive and creative, and that makes the hard work very satisfying.
 Corvallis allows us to grow in our own way, which inspires us to new and fun heights (had to get a Sky High play in there).

 What is your relationship to the community?
 What charities/nonprofits/civic organizations do you support or participate in?
 We feel that we have a close relationship with the community.
 We’re all part of it and we care about it, so we have our ear to the ground about what’s happening.
 Many causes come our way: fundraisers, schools, people who are ill.
 We do what we can to be involved in as much as possible.
-We recently had a dance/fundraiser for the Corvallis Environmental Center, and if you quaff a pint of Fender Blues IPA at the pub some of the proceeds from that pint go to support their fine work.
+We’ve had fundraisers for the Corvallis Environmental Center, and if you quaff a pint of Fender Blues IPA at the pub some of the proceeds from that pint go to support their fine work.
 If we can help, we will.

 Do you think your employees are better off working for a local independent rather than a chain?
 Heck yeah!
 As we mentioned, we have 75 employees.
 These employees aren’t constrained by corporate edicts, and they’re given the opportunity to provide feedback and ideas on how to grow and improve our business.
 We create a respectful work environment, one that fosters creativity and fun.
 We all play a role in making decisions, and we encourage input.